 Hi, my name is Sunisa Yorgason.
-I am a local artist from Manassas, Virginia.
+I am an artist from Manassas, Virginia.
 I am a member of the Northern Virginia Handcrafter’s Guild, since 2005.
-I am also a member of the American Orchid Society.

 I sculpt and hand-paint flowers and floral arrangements from a specialty clay.
 The majority of the arrangements I make are orchids- in all their variety and beauty- but I make several other flower varieties as well.
 I can also vary the size of the flowers and arrangements.
 While the life-size arrangements are stunning in their realism, many people enjoy miniature versions.

 I’m sure that you will find the flowers to be both strikingly beautiful and extraordinarily lifelike.
 The clay flowers stay in perfect condition nearly forever, so my arrangements are ideal for furnishing your home or office, as keepsakes for a special occasion or event, as part of a collection, or simply as a special and unique gift.